Ben Ferencz, last living Nuremberg prosecutor of Nazis, dies

 “At the beginning of April 1948, when the long legal judgment was read, I felt vindicated,” he wrote.
 “Our pleas to protect humanity by the rule of law had been upheld.”

-With the war crimes trials winding down, Ferencz went to work for a consortium of Jewish charitable groups to help Holocaust survivors regain properties, homes, businesses, artwork, Torah scrolls and other Jewish religious items that Nazis had confiscated.
+With the war crimes trials winding down, Ferencz went to work for a consortium of Jewish charitable groups to help Holocaust survivors regain properties, homes, businesses, art works, Torah scrolls, and other Jewish religious items that had been confiscated from them by the Nazis.
 He also later assisted in negotiations that would lead to compensation to the Nazi victims.

 Ferencz is survived by a son and three daughters.
 His wife died in 2019.